RuoyingZheng/RuoyingZheng.github.io/_posts/2026-01-06-aesthetic-mind.md

 toc:
   - name: The origin of human aesthetics
+    subsections:
       - name: The dawn of art in the early paleolithic
       - name: The emergence of symbols in the middle paleolithic
       - name: The art explosion in upper paleolithic
   - name: Why aesthetics emerges and evolves
+    subsections:
       - name: Biological foundations: The driving force of survival and reproduction
       - name: Cultural evolution: the social brain and group survival
       - name: Co-evolution: the dual inheritance of genes and culture
   - name: Conclusion

 _styles: >